CSC207-UofT/course-project-uwutever/reports/phase2/design_document.md

 In terms of the user interface, each of the activities (each screen) has a single object that is only responsible for that screen.
 We have separate view models for UI patterns.

+FrontEnd: All our frontend code suit SRP.
+For example, We split the activities into separate classes.
+Therefore, if we want to modify a single activity, only one activity class needs to be modified.

 ### Open/Closed Principle
 Back-end: We have created subclasses for the nodes in the AST and subclasses for different `NFA`'s (based on their construction), if needed, more subclasses can be created and added without affecting the behaviour of the existing ones.